 Tasty, appetizing bone broths smell great.
-Often the tempting aroma is enough to peak the interest of a sick dog who is not much interested in eating or chewing food anymore.
-They can easily lick it from a small bowl or plate.
+Dogs are all about the nose!
+Often the tempting aroma is enough to peak the interest of a sick dog who is not interested in eating or chewing food anymore.
+Your dog can easily lick it from a small bowl or plate.
 If you're anything like me, you'll hand feed a sick animal.

 We're going to start with chicken bone broth because of all the bones available, it has the mildest flavor.
 Other types of bones tend to be stronger in taste and aroma.

 So, here we go...